adithyabhonsley/Medicare-Plan-Search-Tool/README.md

 ## Included Files
 data/medicare_plans.txt - Contains basic information about Medicare plans.
 You'll use this file to search for Medicare Advantage plans.

+## Running the Program
+Node and npm should be installed for running the program.

+Inside the directory, run the following:
+`<addr>` npm install

+Then, run the following to open the web app on your local browser:
+`<addr>` npm run start